Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 Who is the head of the Skanska Group?

 Anders Danielsson is Skanska's President and CEO and member of the management, the Group Leadership Team (GLT).
 Hans Biörck is the Chairman of the Board.
 Learn more about Anders Danielsson and Hans Biörck at the Board.

 How many employees does Skanska have?

-During 2016, Skanska had about 41,000 employees in ten countries.
+During 2017, Skanska had about 40,000 employees.
 Get to know some of our employees at Meet our people.

 Where can I find information about job opportunities?

 You can find more information on job opportunities within Skanska on our Search & apply for jobs page.

 What is Skanska's policy for compensation and benefits?